 July's featured weed is Digitaria aka crabgrass.

-The most common crabgrass in the Southeast is large crabgrass, Digitaria sanguinalis.
+There are several types of crabgrass weeds; the most common in the Southeast being large crabgrass, Digitaria sanguinalis.

 Viewing Tip: Increase the volume and the playback speed according to your preferences.
 Volume control is the speaker icon on the lower left; playback speed is the gear button on the lower right.